DanDHenshaw/uno-NO-U/README.md

 --------------------------------------------------------------------------------
 What does the `No U` bot do?
 ----------------------------
-When this bot is added to your server it checks every messages including an @mention against PerspectiveAPI (https://www.perspectiveapi.com/)
+When this bot is added to your server it checks every message including an @mention against PerspectiveAPI (https://www.perspectiveapi.com/)

 IF the API rates the messages toxicity 80%+ he bot will randomly choose between 4 reverse cards (red, yellow, green, and blue)